Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: Higher Dimensional Field Equations :

 here $y^{\mu}$ ($\mu, \nu = 4,.... , 3+d$) are the extra dimensional spatial coordinates and the scale factors in 3D and extra dimensions are $a(t) $ and $b(t) $ which depend on time only and the compact manifold is described by the metric $\gamma_{\mu \nu}$.
 We consider the manifold $M^{1}\times S^{3}\times S^{d}$ the symmetry group of the spatial section is $O(4) \times O(d+1) $.
 The stress tensor whose form will be determined by Einstein's equations must have the same invariance leading to the energy momentum tensor as \cite{rd}

 where the rest of the components vanish.
 Here $p$ is the isotropic 3-pressure and $p_{d}$, that in the extra dimensions.
+The field equations are as follows

 To make it convenient for dimensional reduction, let us consider here $m$ is any positive constant.
-For the matter field we here assume an equation of state given by the Generalised Chaplygin type of gas in $3D$ space only ~\cite{kam} which is
+For the matter field we here assume an equation of state given by the Generalised Chaplygin type of gas in $3D$ space only ~\cite{kp} which is

-where $\alpha$ is an arbitrary constant.
-To ensure that the square of the sound speed, $c_s^2 = \alpha \frac{B}{\rho^{\alpha+1}}$, does not exceed the square of the speed of light $(c^2)$ gives the condition $ 0 < \alpha < \frac{c^2 \rho^{\alpha+1}}{B}$.
-As the universe evolves and the density $\rho$ decreases, the right-hand side of this inequality also decreases, requiring $\alpha$ to take smaller values.
-This implies that in the late stages of the universe, smaller values of $\alpha$ are expected, as discussed in our previous article~\cite{dp3}.